tied/enhanced-project-creator-api/README.md

 # Enhanced Project Builder

 This is a jira plugin that exposes a REST api to create a new project with all required schemes and custom field associations.
+This plugin also has some functions to use in Workflow validators, conditions and post-functions.

 ## Endpoints